 Crispy, buttery Corned Beef Hash and Eggs is an easy way to turn leftover corned beef into a hearty breakfast skillet.
 Perfect for using St. Patrick’s Day leftovers!

-Sometimes, I love the next-day uses for a big dinner just as much, if not more so, than the actual dinner itself.
-Every year for St. Patrick’s Day, I always make sure that I make “too much” for dinner, so that we can enjoy our favorite leftover corned beef recipes in the days that follow.
+I often love the next-day uses for a big dinner just as much, if not more, than the actual dinner itself.
+Every St. Patrick’s Day, I always make sure that I make “too much” for dinner, so that we can have our favorite leftover corned beef recipes in the days that follow.

 (Need a good corned beef recipe?
 Check out my Instant Pot Corned Beef and Beer-Braised Corned Beef with Whiskey-Mustard Glaze.)